iPixelGalaxy/iPixelGalaxyBeatSaberModpack/README.md

 3. Click the "Mods" tab in BSManager and Install the "More Playlists" mod as well as "JDFixer" and "Intro Skip" as those are not included at the request of modders, this will also grab every dependency not included in the modpack.
 4. Launch the game once, *before installing the modpack*.
 (This ensures that all mods are moved from IPA/Pending)
 5. Close the game and click the settings gear in BSManager and click "Open Folder".
-6. Drag and drop the folders provided in [BeatSaberModpack.zip](https://github.com/iPixelGalaxy/iPixelGalaxy-Beat-Saber-Modpack/releases)
+6. Drag and drop the folders provided in [BeatSaberModpack.zip](https://github.com/iPixelGalaxy/iPixelGalaxy-Beat-Saber-Modpack/releases) and click "Replace the files in the destination".
 7. You should be good to go now!

 # Optional Steps for Quality of Life (BSManager)